 For a career that is actually meaningful and that allows you to help people on the job, you almost can’t beat working as a medical assistant.
 These professionals work alongside doctors and nurses in all kinds of medical settings to provide the best patient care.
 Medical assistants get patient appointments started, take vital signs and assist with procedures.
 It’s a rewarding career and one that you can get started without spending four years in college.

-One of the most significant differences between these two levels of education is the time it takes to complete them.
+One of the most significant differences between a diploma vs degree is the time it takes to complete them.
 A diploma program will take a year or less, while an associate’s degree program takes at least two years as a full-time student to complete.
 This is an important consideration when choosing between a degree and a diploma.
 Ask yourself if you can afford to spend two years earning a degree, or if you need to start working sooner.